jasongrimes/grimesit-mm/_pages/services.md

 ### Getting the legacy codebase unstuck

 A poorly documented legacy codebase is best approached by creating good documentation.
-It gets everyone on the same (literal) page about important parts of the app and business, and it's a valuable product to deliver the client when first getting to know them.
+It gets everyone on the same (literal) page about important parts of the app and business and it's a valuable work product to deliver the client early in a project.

 Since legacy codebases can be fragile and risky to change, basic testing and monitoring can make changes safer,